esoergel/gitplayground/instructions/4-collaboration_concepts.md

-## Branching and Collaboration: Concepts
+## BRANCHING AND COLLABORATION: CONCEPTS

 This file doesn't contain any code, it's a general look at the ideas behind branching models and the decentralized nature of git.